Les Tucker – Nympho Librarian (1970)

 Review by Justin Tate

 There’s a lot of ball juggling in this book, if you catch my drift.
-The “plot” consists almost entirely of bedroom scenes.
-There are, however, fleeting moments of macabre clown imagery to jazz up the D-grade erotica.
+The “plot” consists almost entirely of bedroom acrobatics.
+Fleeting moments of macabre clown imagery jazz up the D-grade erotica, however, and make the book deserving of its collector’s item status.

-The opening image is red, green and blue strobes from car headlights passing the stained-glass window of a Victorian mansion.
-Mark, a clown accountant, has set up a compound in the mansion for his wildly successful troupe, Bring in the Clowns.
-Their financial success proves there’s a special synergy among the clowns.
-As we soon discover, it likely has to do with their limitless dedication to customer service.
-The juxtaposition of jolly clowns living in a creaky old mansion is really quite sublime.
+The opening image is of car headlights strobing red, green and blue as they pass the stained-glass window of a Victorian mansion.
+Mark, a clown accountant, set up a compound in the mansion for his wildly successful troupe, Bring in the Clowns.
+There’s a special synergy among the clowns as evidenced by their regular bookings at birthday parties and other adult events.
+Limitless dedication to gratifying customers further contributes to a growing number of rave reviews.
+Who knew, with the right services, so much money could be made in the clown business?

 Read more “Ed Kroch – Bring in the Clowns (1990)”